Referendum 2024 FAQ

 To provide the necessary space for the current and future growth of District 301, the Central CUSD 301 Board of Education voted to place the following referendum language on the November 5, 2024, general election:

-The District does work with developers, alongside county officials, to develop impact fees, which are imposed on new development to defray the cost of expanding or building new infrastructure.
+The District does work with local officials to help ensure development impact fees are established for new housing developments in the District.
+These fees can help to defray the cost of expanding, modifying, or building new infrastructure.
 Additionally, we have worked with developers to donate land for our schools.
-For example, the land for Country Trails Grade School was donated.
+For example, the land for Country Trails Elementary School was donated.

 Our district boundaries have not changed since the early 1950’s.
 We don’t have any plans to expand or change those boundaries.